tebexio/Tebex-Unturned/README.md

 This plugin is a complete plugin to check for purchases from the Tebex platform and execute commands in game.

-## Alpha
+## Early Release

-This library is currently in development, so should be considered alpha - functions may change without warning or be untested.
+This plugin is an early-access version, and su should be considered to be beta.
+You may encounter performance issues, bugs, or APIs changing between versions.
+We welcome all contributions to improve the plugin - find out more about contributing below.

 ## Support

 Please don't raise support issues on this repo.
-For support with the plugin or any Tebex issues, please [contact support](http://help.buycraft.net)
+For support with the plugin or any Tebex issues, please [contact support](http://help.buycraft.net).
+Issues raised on this repo should only be for specific code bugs or suggestions for improvement.

 ## Contributing